wcampos/aog/README.md

     - may be used to identify network ranges ?
     - when booting it needs a way to get a concise cache of attacks
     - groups events into specific security groups based on the `event_type` and XXX
+    - Create iptables-like blackholes so that repeated attacks are forwarded to a honey-pot to maintain a list of active attacks (Or should this be a separate microservice?)
 ```json
 ```
 ...
 TBC ...